wifisensing/PicoScenes-github-pages/pages/appnotes/x410_setup.md

    ping github.com
    ```

-## Validate Connectivity (for Users with Restricted Internet Access)
+## Configure Proxy Settings

-If you have restricted internet access, the `ping github.com` command may fail.
-To enable internet access on the X4x0 device, follow these steps:
+If your network environment has restricted internet access, the `ping github.com` command may fail.
+To enable full internet access on the X4x0 device, follow these steps:

 1. On your host computer, enable the **LAN Sharing** feature in your VPN/proxy software.